JurgenDS/quizmaster/README.md

     See more for [comparison](docs/dev-environment/dev-env-comparison.md).

+    > Apple Silicon / arm64 note: This repo includes a ready-to-use dev container for Apple Silicon.
+In VS Code/Cursor choose “Dev Containers: Reopen in Container” and select “QuizMaster (Apple Silicon / arm64 Dev Container)”.
+It will build/pull everything needed (Java 21, Node 22 + pnpm, PostgreSQL 16, Playwright deps) and start the DB automatically.
+No extra setup on your Mac is required.

 2. **Setup your IDE**

     - Setup [IntelliJ IDEA](docs/dev-environment/setup-intellij.md)
     - Setup [VS Code](docs/dev-environment/setup-vscode.md)

 3. [How to run & develop Quizmaster](docs/dev-environment/how-to-develop.md)